jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 ### Forward Pass

 To begin with an iteration of backpropogation, we first do a **forward pass**, where we pass an input $x$ through the network.
-During the forward pass, we compute outputs at each stage of the network, and store some which will be used later during the backward pass.
-We introduce the variable $z^{[l]}$, to aid us during the backward pass as well:
+During the forward pass, we compute outputs at each layer of the network, and store some which will be used later during the backward pass.
+We introduce the variable $z^{[l]}$ as well, to aid us during the backward pass:

 $$
 \begin{align*}